Valdese, North Carolina: Ethnic communities

 The town has a large Italian-American and Hmong-American community.
-The town has an Italian-based flag, Italian restaurants and bakeries are in abundance in the Valdese area, and in addition to an Italian immigrant and second and third-generation Italian-American community, there is a large Hmong-American (Southeast Asian ethnic group whom has origins in Laos, Thailand, China, and Vietnam, and Xieng Khouang Market Place, a Hmong/Southeast Asian based store, is located in Valdese proper.
+The town has an Italian-based flag, and Italian restaurants and bakeries are in abundance in the Valdese area.
+In addition to an Italian immigrant and second- and third-generation Italian-American community, there is a large Hmong-American community (a Southeast Asian ethnic group with origins in Laos, Thailand, China, and Vietnam), and Xieng Khouang Market Place, a Hmong/Southeast Asian-based store, is located in Valdese proper.
 There is also an ethnic Lao community in the Asheville-Hickory-Vardese area.